9track/FlashFloppy-wiki/Host-Platforms.md

 ## NEC PC-98

-PC-98 FDI disk images are supported directly.
+PC-98 FDI and HDM disk images are supported directly.
 For raw IMG files (rare), `host = pc98` needs to be set in FF.CFG.

 For most machines the default Shugart interface is correct (jumper